ralph-groupscholar/ralph-experiment/ralph-progress.md

 # Ralph Progress

 ## 2026-02-07
+- Adds a timeline command to list agents chronologically with durations and filters.
+- Documents the timeline command in the README.

+## 2026-02-07
 - Adds a status JSON output mode with alive checks and duration seconds.
 - Documents the status JSON flag in the README.